 Global Operating Environment: FAVORABLE

-Scoring of the Global Security Environment remained “favorable” for the 2018 Index of U.S. Military Strength, despite significant shifts in the scoring of the Asia Operating Environment.
+Scoring of the Global Security Environment remained “favorable” for the 2019 Index of U.S. Military Strength, although scores increased for Asia and the Middle East in the political stability subcategory.

-The Europe Operating Environment also did not see categorical changes in any of its scores, remaining “favorable.”
+The Europe Operating Environment did not see categorical changes in any of its scores and remains “favorable.”
 The migrant crisis, economic sluggishness, and political fragmentation increase the potential for instability, but the region remains generally stable and friendly to U.S. interests.